blaskovicz/go-cryptkeeper/README.md

   "github.com/blaskovicz/go-cryptkeeper"
 )

-// set key to be used for encryption to a 16, 24, or 32 byte value err := cryptkeeper.SetCryptKey([]byte("12345678901234567890123456789012"))
+// set key to be used for encryption.
+Must be <= 32 bytes err := cryptkeeper.SetCryptKey([]byte("12345678901234567890123456789012"))
 if err != nil {
   panic(err)